Islam in Mongolia: Early period

-Genghis Khan's grandson Berke converted to Islam due to the efforts of Saif ud-Din Dervish, a dervish from Khorazm, thus Berke became one of the first Mongol rulers to convert.
+Genghis Khan's grandson Berke converted to Islam due to the efforts of Saif ud-Din Dervish, a dervish from Khorazm; thus, Berke became one of the first Mongol rulers to convert.
 Other Mongol leaders owed their conversion to Islam due to the influence of a Muslim wife.
 Later, it was the Mamluk ruler Baibars who played an important role in bringing many Golden Horde Mongols to Islam.
 Baibars developed strong ties with the Mongols of the Golden Horde and took steps for the Golden Horde Mongols to travel to Egypt.
 The arrival of the Golden Horde Mongols to Egypt resulted in a significant number of Mongols accepting Islam.
 By the 1330s, three of the four major khanates of the Mongol Empire had become Muslim.
 These were the Jochi's Ulus, Hulagu's Ulus and Chagatai's Ulus.
 The Yuan Empire also embraced Muslim peoples such as the Persians.

 Although the court of the Yuan Empire adopted Tibetan Buddhism as the official religion, the majority of the ordinary Mongols, especially those who continued living in Mongolia proper, remained Shamanists.
 After the decline of the Yuan Dynasty, Shamanism once again became the dominant religion.
 To varying degrees, political and economic relations with Muslim nations such as Moghulistan continued.

 Modern era

-The Muslim Khotons were transferred to western Mongolia from Xinjiang in the 17th or 18th century by the Dzunger Khanate.
+The Muslim Khotons were transferred to western Mongolia from Xinjiang in the 17th or 18th century by the Dzungar Khanate.
 Most Khotons today live in Uvs province.
 A small number of Uyghurs also live in Mongolia and mainly reside in Khovd.
 A few also live in Bayan-Ölgii.

 During the Qing dynasty, Chinese Muslims settled in Mongolia for mercantile purposes and soon developed religious infrastructures for their communities.
 Many of these Muslims originated from northern China.

 The Muslim Kazakhs began to settle in the Dzungaria and Altai regions in the late nineteenth century.
-The majority of these Kazakhs were the Kerei and Naiman clans, many of them escaping persecution in Czarist Russia.
+The majority of these Kazakhs were the Kerei and Naiman clans, many of them escaping persecution in Czarist Russia and Qing China.
 When Bogd Khan assumed power in Mongolia on December 29, 1911, the Kazakhs in Xinjiang and Altai regions sought the patronage of the restored Khanate.
 The government of Bogd Khan admitted them and allowed them to settle in the western region of Mongolia's Khovd Province.

 Communist era

 Bayan-Ölgii aimag was established as part of the administrative reforms of the Mongolian People's Republic in 1940.
 As a result of historically high birth rates, the Muslim population in Mongolia increased between 1956 and 1989.
-However, there was a decline in the Muslim population in 1990-1993 due to the large wave of repatriation of ethnic Kazakhs (so-called oralmans) to Kazakhstan following the break-up of the Soviet Union.
+However, there was a decline in the Muslim population in 1990-1993 due to the large wave of repatriation of ethnic Kazakhs (so-called oralmans) to Kazakhstan following the break-up of the Soviet Union.In 1990, Mongolian Muslim Society established by Khoton Muslims.